kmedved/darko_parser/README.md

 join keys; they do **not** represent personIds.
 Filter on `Player_Team != "TOTAL"` when you only want player-level stats.

+Column definitions, expected dtypes, and glossary descriptions for this output are maintained in `nba_scraper/stats/glossary_schema.csv`.
+Treat this CSV as read-only and load it via `nba_scraper.stats.load_glossary_schema()` when you need the authoritative schema inside code or tests.

 # Maintainer & contact

 `nba_scraper` was founded by Matthew Barlowe, and the project will always be grateful for the groundwork he laid.
 Day-to-day maintenance now happens under Kostya Medvedovsky (@kmedved on Twitter, creator of DARKO).